netscaler/netscaler-k8s-ingress-controller/docs/metrics/promotheus-grafana.md

 ### ServiceMonitors to detect Citrix ADC

 The Citrix ADC metrics exporter helps collect data from the Citrix ADC VPX or CPX ingress and Citrix ADC CPX (east-west) devices.
-The Prometheus Operator need to detect these exporters so that the metrics can be timestamped, stored, and exposed for visualization on Grafana.
-The Prometheus Operator uses the concept of ServiceMonitors to detect pods that belongs to a service, using the labels attached to that service.
+The Prometheus Operator needs to detect these exporters so that the metrics can be timestamped, stored, and exposed for visualization on Grafana.
+The Prometheus Operator uses the concept of ServiceMonitors to detect pods that belong to a service, using the labels attached to that service.

 The following example YAML file detects all the exporter services (given in the sample YAML files) which have the label service-type: citrix-adc-monitor associated with them.